Retaining talent is a major concern for most organisations – especially so, given all of the fevered speculation around ‘The Great Resignation’.

-The study highlighted that when leaders and managers adopted a STAR® Operational CoachingTM approach, their organisations experienced almost a zero loss of staff compared to much higher attrition rates in the control group who did not.
+The study highlighted that when leaders and managers adopted an Operational CoachingTM approach, their organisations experienced almost a zero loss of staff compared to much higher attrition rates in the control group who did not.

 And, interestingly, almost half all of the successes experienced by the intervention group related to improved engagement and productivity.

 “I used a coaching approach with one employee who wanted to leave the company.
 I actively listened and asked questions to help them to better understand what they wanted.
 As a result, they decided to stay and their decision to stay saved our project where they are an important member.”